NSombekke/Logic-LLM/blogpost.md

 #### Language Grounding Results
 We aim to test how well the few shot learning performs the natural language to LTL conversion.
 TO DO.

+#### Effectiveness of Problem Formulator
+We assess the proficiency of LLM in transforming a provided problem into the symbolic representation (LTL) employed by the Buchi Automaton.
+The following table reports the accuracy over a variety of LTL formulae.
+**TO DO**

 ## <a name="contribution">Novel contribution</a>
 *Describe your novel contribution.*